RobotFramework-Italia/http-api-testing-workshop/robocon2021/robocon-2021-requests-talk.md

   - parameters order were different between keywords
   - everything was in one file...

-A radical change was needed...
+A radical change was needed... so I prepared a big refactor with more CI and tests

 ### RobotFramework Italian's Meetup